kuzzleio/documentation/src/sdk-reference/java/1/essentials/realtime-notifications/index.md

 | `user` | String | `in`: a new user has subscribed to the same filters<br/>`out`: a user cancelled a shared subscription |
 | `volatile` | String | JSON String representing request [volatile data]({{ site_base_path }}api/1/volatile-data/) |

-The `io.kuzzle.sdk.NotificationContent` has the following structure for user events:
+The `result` object has the following properties for user events:

 | Property | Type |Description       |
 |--------------------|------|------------------|